reddimohan/flask-rest-api-barebones-with-authentication/README.md

 * Python - I am using Anaconda distribution for easy installation of Python and pip
 * Click [here](https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-18-04) to Install Anaconda

+          OR
+* You can download python from https://www.python.org/downloads/ and install

 ### Installation